jecaro/circuix-sword/README.md

 ```

 Some packages are heavily patched and can be long to compile.
 A binary cache is
-available at https://jecaro.cachix.org, follow the instructions there to it.
+available at https://jecaro.cachix.org, follow the instructions there to use
+it.

 ### Flash the arduino leonardo